 So whatever it is you do, and sell, and whenever you’re dealing with a potential buyer, ask yourself:

-“What version of themselves do they want to buy?”
+“What version of themselves do they seek to acquire?”

-This, the deepest psychological motivators and reasons for people to buy, is what you learn in my LEAP Ethical Sales Training programme.
+This, the deepest psychological motivators and reasons for people to buy, is what you learn in my 10-week personal training programme, Sales for Nice People.